Archaeology of Northern Europe: Roman Iron Age

 There are also many bog bodies from this time in Denmark, Schleswig and southern Sweden.
 Together with the bodies, there are weapons, household wares and clothes of wool.
+The prime burial tradition was cremation, but the third century and thereafter saw an increase in inhumation.
 Great ships made for rowing have been found from the 4th century in Nydam Mose in southern Denmark.

-The prime burial tradition was cremation, but the third century and thereafter saw an increase in inhumation.
+The combined population of Denmark, Norway and Sweden in 1 AD is estimated have been approximately 750,000.

+Norway's first royal seat was founded at Avaldsnes in c.
+200 AD.
+Another important elite settlement was established at Hove in Norway in 200 AD.
+The Gudme Hall complex, a ruling elite residence and cult site, was built in Denmark in the mid-3rd century.
+At Uppåkra in Sweden, the largest Iron Age settlement in Scandinavia developed from c.
+200 AD onwards.
+A wooden temple was built at Uppåkra in the 3rd century and continued to be used and rebuilt over 600 years, into the early Viking Age.
+Gamla Uppsala in Sweden developed into an important religious, economic and political centre from the 3rd century onwards.
+Fortified sites include the Troldborg Ring in Denmark, dating from 100-200 AD.
+Agricultural villages such as Vorbasse in Denmark are also known from this period (200-400 AD).

+A number of 'princely graves' of Germanic elites are known from the second half of the Roman Iron Age.
+These are exceptionally rich burials often marked by elaborate funerary goods like gold jewelry, Roman-made luxury items (such as bronzeware), and high-status weapons.
+Notable examples include the Hoby grave in Denmark, and the graves of Gommern and Marwedel in Germany.
+These graves reveal strong cultural and economic ties with the Roman Empire, highlighting the social stratification and wealth of Germanic societies during the Roman period.

 Through the 5th and 6th centuries, gold and silver become more and more common.
 This time saw the ransack of the Roman Empire by Germanic tribes, from which many Scandinavians returned with gold and silver.
 A new Iron Age had begun in Northern Europe, the Germanic Iron Age.

 Germanic Iron Age

 The Germanic Iron Age is divided into the Early Germanic Iron Age (EGIA) and the late Germanic Iron Age (LGIA).
 In Sweden, the LGIA (550–800) is usually called the Vendel era; in Norway and Finland, the Merovinger (Merovingian) Age.

 The Germanic Iron Age begins with the fall of the Roman Empire and the rise of the Germanic kingdoms in Western Europe.
 It is followed, in Northern Europe and Scandinavia, by the Viking Age.